- Draft Links (URLs)

 Available linking markup varies by the syntax selected for a draft, but the three Markdown-based syntaxes which ship with drafts (Markdown, MultiMarkdown, GitHub Markdown) support the following wiki-style markup for linking within Drafts:

 [[Title of Draft]]: Open a draft with the specified title.
 This will search for and open a draft with “Title of Draft” in the first line of the draft.
-If more than one is found, it will open the most recently modified - if none is found, it will create a new draft with the first line “Title of Draft” and open it.
+If more than one is found, it will offer to search to help you locate the correct draft - if none is found, it will offer to create a new draft with the first line “Title of Draft” and open it.
 The search is loose, so would also match a draft with the title “# Title of Draft”.

 [[d:Title of Draft]]: This format is the same as above, but can be used if it is important to avoid possible conflicts.